sql-machine-learning/elasticdl/docs/designs/high_performance_ps.md

 ## Motivation

-This design doc focuses on implementing a high performance parameter server(short for PS).
+This design doc focuses on implementing a high performance parameter server (PS).
 For the functionality of the PS, please refer to this [design doc](https://github.com/sql-machine-learning/elasticdl/blob/develop/docs/designs/parameter_server.md)

-PS receives gradients from workers, applies gradients to parameters, and sends the latest parameters to workers.
-Receiving gradients and sending parameters bring IO workload to PS, and applying gradients to parameters brings CPU workload to PS.
-Since one PS could receive gradients from many workers, both IO workload and CPU workload would be very heavy.
+The PS receives gradients from workers, applies gradients to parameters, and sends the latest parameters to workers.
+Receiving gradients and sending parameters are primary I/O workloads of the PS, and parameters updating cost CPU resource.
+Since one PS could receive gradients from more than one worker, both I/O workload and CPU workload could be heavy.

-The current PS is implemented with Python.
-Because of [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) of Python, gradients are applied to parameters sequentially with only one CPU core.
+The current PS is in Python.
+Due to the existence of [GIL](https://wiki.python.org/moin/GlobalInterpreterLock) of Python, gradients are applied to parameters sequentially with only one CPU core.
 As a result, the receiving gradients service is also blocked, and waiting for current gradients to be consumed.
-To resolve this bottleneck, we have to fully use multi CPU cores of PS.
+We want to remove this bottleneck and make full utilization of multiple CPU cores.

 Usually, the first thing that comes to mind is using C++ to reimplement a high performance parameter server.
 But we have some concerns on the development efficiency of C++.
 Go is another potential choice.
 In this doc, we will go through the key points of implementing a high performance parameter server to see if Go is competent for the job and could substitute C++ in all or in part.